-Scalable Interactive Model of an Off-World Community
+How do we build a Scalable Interactive Model of an Off-World Community?

-SIMOC is a novel integration of an agent-based software model, data from real-world plant physiology studies at NASA, and closed ecosystem studies universities world-wide.
+SIMOC is a novel integration of an agent-based software model, data from real-world plant physiology studies at NASA, and closed ecosystem studies at universities world-wide.
 It is a platform for research and citizen science, providing a robust Python server and web-based, educational interface.
-The objective is to find the minimum complexity required to sustain human life through a combination of physico-chemical (machine) and bioregenerative (plant) systems for long duration, off-world missions.
+The objective was to find the minimum complexity required to sustain human life through a combination of physico-chemical (machine) and bioregenerative (plant) systems for long duration, off-world missions.

-Habitat Architect and 3D Artist
+Habitat architect and 3D artist